 Thank you to the rabbit residence rescue for the use of their pictures.

 If you are using a hutch only, then a fantastic decent size would be be at least 6, 7 or 8ft in length and 3ft high and 3ft wide.
-And they will need an additional area for their exercise time (Nothing smaller than 8ft by 4ft by 3ft) .
-If you cannot attach a run direct to the cage, you could consider a runaround tunnel to attach them from afar.
-Always place runs onto concrete slabs to stop your rabbit digging a way out and to stop a predator digging his way in!
+They will need an additional area for their exercise time, nothing smaller than 8ft by 4ft by 3ft.
+If you cannot attach a run direct to the hutch you could attach a runaround tunnel to link them from afar.
+Always place runs on concrete slabs to stop your rabbit digging out and to stop a predator digging in!

 To make a pop up exercise area quickly for your rabbit you can use metal puppy pens as they are reasonably priced and great as they fold away when they are not being used and you can set them up anywhere.
 You can also buy more than one and make the pen even bigger.
-Please note: Make sure you supervise your rabbit whilst they are exercising in these as they are in no way predator proof.
+Please note: Make sure you supervise your rabbit at all times whilst they are exercising in these as they are in no way predator proof.
 Never leave them unattended.

 Building your own enclosure

-Remember the bigger the better for your bunny and for you to as it will be easier to clean out and also you will get so much more entertainment watching your rabbits binky and run at great speeds around an enclosure that is big enough to allow them to do this.
+Remember the bigger the better for your rabbits and for you too, as it will be easier to clean out and you will get so much more entertainment watching your rabbits binky and run at great speeds around an enclosure that is big enough to allow them to do this.